LloydLynx/terrainMaterialCache/README.md

 BeamNG.drive on Linux doesn't generate PBR texture cache correctly, resulting in black textures everywhere on maps that use PBR textures.
 The solution is to use PBR texture cache generated on a Windows computer.
 This is a repository of correctly generated PBR cache so Linux BeamNG players can fix their game.

 ## How to install PBR texture cache into your game
 * Go into the terrainMaterialCache directory in this github and find the zip file for the map you want fix.
 There are two directories; "Vanilla" and "Mods".
 Pretty self explanatory.
+Click on the zip file and download it.
 * The zip will contain lots of .dds files; these are the cache.
 * Extract and put the .dds files into **_BeamNG.drive/0.24/temp/art/terrainMaterialCache/_**.
 Make sure to replace any duplicate files with the new ones from the zip.